zhopto3/msap-docs/docs.md

 ### File Format

-### Content Nodes (Syntax)

-#### Abstract Nodes

-#### Gaps
+The format for morpho-syntactic parsing data is a simple extension of UD's [CoNLL-U format](https://universaldependencies.org/format.html).
+It includes an addition of a single column with morpho-syntactic features (named: MS-FEATS) for every UD node that contains a content word.
+UD nodes that contain function words should have empty (i.e. `_`) MS features.
+The new column should be added last, after the MISC column.

+The other CoNLL-U's columns: ID, FORM, LEMMA, UPOS, XPOS, FEATS, HEAD, DEPREL, DEPS, and MISC, are defined exactly the same as in UD.

 ### Morpho-Syntactic Features

 quick link: [feature inventory](https://github.com/omagolda/msud-docs/blob/pages-source/inventory.md)

-The morpho-syntactic features are the one of the key characteristics of morpho-syntactic dependency trees.
-They are modelled after the morphological features in UD and may be viewed as a generalization of them.
+As the key characteristics of morpho-syntactic dependency trees, morpho-syntactic features are modelled after the morphological features in UD and may be viewed as a generalization of them.
 [Like in UD]( https://universaldependencies.org/u/overview/morphology.html), the features are an unordered set of name and value pairs separated by pipes, of the structure `Name1=Value1|Name2=Value2`.
 Most feature names and values are equivalent to